Jeeves and Wooster

 Bertie Wooster: Old Gussie seems to live only for excitement, Jeeves.

-As we saw in 1.2: Tuppy and the Terrier, an amateur talent night is always a recipe for disaster, and if this isn't quite up there with the vegetable throwing on that occasion we're witness to Stinker (a welcome return from Simon Treeves; he essayed the role throughout the series) singing "A Hunting We Will Go" to much applause, despite Bertie's uneasiness ("Fruit will be thrown").
+As we saw in 1.2: Tuppy and the Terrier, an amateur talent night is always a recipe for disaster.
+If this isn't quite up there with that occasion's vegetable throwing, we're witness to Stinker (a welcome return from Simon Treeves; he essayed the role throughout the series) singing "A Hunting We Will Go" to much applause, despite Bertie's uneasiness ("Fruit will be thrown").
 The crowd response gives him the confidence to take Stiffy's hand in marriage from Sir Watkyn, rather than ask for it.

 Stiffy: Where on Earth did you go to school?